 There is a 0.1% withdrawal fee.
 This fee is applied on all vaults (except the ACS Vault and the ACSI Vault).

 For the ACS Vault and the ACSI Vault, the withdrawal fee is 10% (applied only on the amount you withdraw).

 Example: If you have 1000 ACS in the ACS Vault, and you decide to withdraw 100 ACS, the fee will be 10 ACS.

-the workers fee is 0.3% - already included in the APY
+The performance fee and the workers fee are already included in the APY.

 The harvest fee is 0.03 ACS on the ACS farms, and 0.06 ACSI on the ACSI farms.

 The harvest button appears after your Pending amount is more than 0.03 ACS (or more than 0.06 ACSI).